Node.js: Platform architecture

-Node.js brings event-driven programming to web servers, enabling development of fast web servers in JavaScript.
-Developers can create scalable servers without using threading, by using a simplified model of event-driven programming that uses callbacks to signal the completion of a task.
+Node.js enables development of fast web servers in JavaScript using event-driven programming.
+Developers can create scalable servers without using threading by using a simplified model that uses callbacks to signal the completion of a task.
 Node.js connects the ease of a scripting language (JavaScript) with the power of Unix network programming.

-Node.js was built on top of Google's V8 JavaScript engine since it was open-sourced under the BSD license.
-It is proficient with internet fundamentals such as HTTP, DNS, and TCP.
-JavaScript was also a well-known language, making Node.js accessible to the web development community.
+Node.js was built on top of Google's V8 JavaScript engine since it was open-sourced under the BSD license, and it contains comprehensive support for fundamental protocols such as HTTP, DNS and TCP.
+JavaScript's existing popularity made Node.js accessible to the web-development community.

 Industry support

-There are thousands of open-source libraries for Node.js, most of them hosted on the npm website.
-There are multiple developer conferences and events that support the Node.js community, including NodeConf, Node Interactive, and Node Summit as well as a number of regional events.
+There are thousands of open-source libraries for Node.js, most of which are hosted on the npm website.
+Multiple developer conferences and events are held that support the Node.js community, including NodeConf, Node Interactive, and Node Summit, as well as a number of regional events.

 The open-source community has developed web frameworks to accelerate the development of applications.
-Such frameworks include Connect, Express.js, Socket.IO, Feathers.js, Koa.js, Hapi.js, Sails.js, Meteor, Derby, and many others.
+Such frameworks include Express.js, Socket.IO, Sails.js, Next.js and Meteor.
 Various packages have also been created for interfacing with other languages or runtime environments such as Microsoft .NET.